When did people start to fight wars?

-This is probably the cause of all those invasions from Siberia south into Iran and China: the Persians, the Parthians, the Huns, the Turks, the Mongols.
+This is probably the cause of all those invasions from Siberia south into Iran and China: the Yamnaya, the Persians, the Parthians, the Huns, the Turks, the Mongols.
 It is also the cause of the Germans invading the Roman Empire.

 Another reason that people fight wars is that they are afraid of being invaded, and they believe that they can be safer by conquering dangerous enemies on their borders, than by waiting to be attacked.
 This is probably the cause of the Persian Wars, and the Peloponnesian War, and the expansion of the Roman Empire.